ethanwong2008/ethan_2027/navigation/about.md

 ### Journey through Life

-Here is what I did at those places

 - I'm class of 2027(At the moment I am 15 years old)
 - My favorite sports to play are baseball and football
 - I have 5 members in my family; My dad, mom, sister, brother, and me